yuzhu-cai/rSDE-Bench/README.md

 Code and data for paper "[Self-Evolving Multi-Agent Collaboration Networks for Software Development](https://arxiv.org/abs/2410.16946)".

+## 📰 News

+- The implementation and integration of Evomac are now included in the [MasLab](https://github.com/MASWorks/MASLab) ！！！

 ## 👋 Overview
 rSDE-Bench is a requirement-oriented benchmark designed to evaluate the ability of models to handle software-level coding tasks.
 Unlike instruction-based approaches, rSDE-Bench uses detailed software requirements as input, specifying each functionality and constraint of the software.
 The benchmark includes automatic evaluation through unit tests, providing a more realistic assessment aligned with real-world software development practices.